Published on 27 Sep 2022 11:02 pm (UK Time)

 The King had proved his right to the throne.

-With that great victory, a series of contests was arranged for Louis before his enlistment in the Army, in which he tackled all comers in what became known as the “Bum of the Month” battles.
+With that great victory, a series of contests were arranged for Louis before his enlistment in the Army, in which he tackled all comers in what became known as the “Bum of the Month” battles.

 Louis disposed of John Henry Lewis, Jack Roper, Tony Galento, and Bob Pastor in 1939, all by knockouts.
 Galento floored him but suffered a severe shellacking.